LeweyM/LeweyM.github.io/personal-site/content/posts/7-Branches.md

 0 --> a[a]
 0 --> b[b]
 ```
 Now we have our pipe character `'|'`.
 With this, we should create a new `Branch` node and place our `Group` node as it's first child.
+This `Branch` node will become the new root `Node`.

-We should also create a new `Group` node and it should be a new child of the `Branch` node.
+We should also create a new `Group` node, and it should be a new child of the `Branch` node.

+We should end up with the following;
 ```mermaid
 graph TD